Top 10 Software for Contractors: Streamline Scheduling, Invoicing, and More

 How to Learn It: Square offers step-by-step guides, and most users can learn it in a matter of hours.
 It’s designed to be simple, especially for smaller contractors.

-Why Use It: QuickBooks is the bookkeeping tool many contractors already know.
+Why Use It: QuickBooks is the bookkeeping tool many contractors are already familiar with.
 It handles day-to-day accounting and features a Projects section that functions like a job folder, allowing you to track money in and out by job and view your profit.

 If you need crew time, you can add QuickBooks Time so hours flow straight into payroll and job costs.